Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

 Joel Embiid Insights vs. the Celtics

-- Embiid is responsible for attempting 19.3% of his team's field goal attempts this season with 20.1 per game.
+- This season, he's accounted for 6.4% of his team's three-pointers made, averaging 1.0 per game.

-- Embiid is averaging three three-point field goal attempts per game this season, which is 7.5% of his team's attempts from beyond the arc.

 - Embiid's 76ers average 99.8 possessions per game, which ranks 26th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.

-- On defense, the Celtics have allowed 111.4 points per game, which is fourth-best in the NBA.
+- The Celtics are the fourth-best defensive squad in the league, conceding 111.4 points per game.

-- Allowing 44 rebounds per contest, the Celtics are the 18th-ranked team in the league.
+- The Celtics are the 18th-ranked team in the NBA, conceding 44 rebounds per contest.

-- Looking at assists, the Celtics are second in the league, giving up 23.1 per game.
+- Looking at assists, the Celtics have conceded 23.1 per game, second in the NBA.

-- In terms of 3-pointers, the Celtics are ranked fifth in the league, giving up 11.6 makes per contest.
+- Giving up 11.6 made 3-pointers per game, the Celtics are the fifth-ranked team in the league.

 Joel Embiid vs. the Celtics